gunnarsson97/Boxinator/README.md

 # Boxinator
 Code test for Fortnox.
 The application follows the pdf instructions.
+The rest-api folder connsist of all the files for the server, (has a rest-api folder with the java files) The boxinator has all the frontend files
 # Setup
 1. First setup database by creating schema called "boxinator" in mysql workbench or simular.
 Run the "boxData.sql" to replicate my database. (password: root, username:root, if using other username and password you need to chang ethe password in the java controller class(line 38))